k3vinq/k3vinq.github.io/src/content/posts/ctf/vietnam-championship-series-ctf/writeup.md

     return render_template('submit_recipe.html')
 ```

-In `view_recipe()`, the `/view` endpoint handles both `GET` and `POST` method.
+In `view_recipe()`, the `/view` endpoint handles both `GET` and `POST` methods.
 On `GET`, it serves a form.
-On `POST`, it accepts either an `encrypted_data` directly or an `url` to fetch it.
-If an URL is provided, they blocks the `ftp` and `file` scheme, then uses `urlib.request.urlopen` to pull the content.
-The result is taken as the ciphertext, decode to bytes, and decrypt with the decryption key.
-The decrypted blob is then passed to `pickle.load()` with no validation, and resulting the object is rendered.
+On `POST`, it accepts either `encrypted_data` directly or a `url` to fetch it.
+If a URL is provided, it blocks the `ftp` and `file` schemes, then uses `urllib.request.urlopen` to pull the content.
+The result is taken as the ciphertext, decoded to bytes, and decrypted with the decryption key.
+The decrypted blob is then passed to `pickle.loads()` with no validation, and the resulting object is rendered.
 ```python title="app.py"
 def view_recipe():
     if request.method == 'POST':